liuhang1994/Matrix-Calibration-Based-Cascaded-Channel-Estimation/README.md

 # Matrix-Calibration-Based Cascaded Channel Estimation for Reconfigurable Intelligent Surface Assisted Multiuser MIMO

-This is the simulation code for the following paper:
+This is the simulation package for the following paper:

 Hang Liu, Xiaojun Yuan, and Ying Jun Zhang.
 "Matrix-calibration-based cascaded channel estimation for reconfigurable intelligent surface assisted multiuser MIMO," IEEE Journal on Selected Areas in Communications, 2020, doi: 10.1109/JSAC.2020.3007057.